Summer Bridge ScholarsApply to 2015 Summer Bridge Scholars Program

 The UMKC Summer Bridge Scholars program offers a unique opportunity to incoming first-year students to help them transition more smoothly from high school to college, providing a once-in-a-lifetime opportunity for a peek into life at UMKC and in the Kansas City community.
 This scholarship opportunity can help provide a strong start to the first year at UMKC.

-Summer Bridge Scholars will be living together in UMKC's Johnson Hall and learning together, taking classes and participating in events and activities as a cohort.
+Summer Bridge Scholars will be living together in one of UMKC's residence halls and learning together, taking classes and participating in events and activities as a cohort.
 This provides students with a jumpstart in developing relationships and a campus network of support that is vital to becoming an engaged and successful UMKC student.

-In keeping with the theme of this course (True Lives), we will be first drawing upon and writing about some of our own experiences as we consider various written works that address issues of education.
-Along with analyzing written works, we will make some use of music, film, photography, and other forms of audio and visual art in order to further explore the multiple modes of expression.
-Finally we will also be writing and responding to the works we consider throughout the semester.
+You will take a writing intensive course that will count as a Focus course and prepare you for Discourse I, your first writing course in the fall.
+Last year's Summer Bridge Scholars took English 123: True Lives.
+In keeping with the theme of this course (True Lives), students first drew upon and wrote about some of their own experiences as they considered various written works that address issues of education.
+Along with analyzing written works, they made some use of music, film, photography, and other forms of audio and visual art in order to further explore the multiple modes of expression.
+Finally they also wrote and responded to the works they considered throughout the semester.